 Spanish Civil War tours in Barcelona

-Spanish Civil War tour around Barcelona visiting some of the key sites in the city between 1936-1939.
-The tour covers themes such as Anarchism, George Orwell, the realities of daily life and bombing.
+Spanish Civil War tours around Barcelona visiting some of the key sites in the city between 1936-1939.
+The tours cover themes such as Anarchism, George Orwell, the realities of daily life and bombing.
 We hope this is a different way of looking at the city.

-2013 prices. cost per tour: 20 euros/person.
-Minimum 4 persons of 80 euros (confirmed dates above: 20 euros – no minimum).
-(Please ask for study groups) The tour gives an overview of all the issues in the Civil War in Barcelona told chronologically from the 1936 failed military coup to the fall of the city to Franco’s forces in 1939.
+Cost: 20 euros/person/3 hours.
+The tour gives an overview of all the issues in the Civil War in Barcelona told chronologically from the 1936 failed military coup to the fall of the city to Franco’s forces in 1939.
 Many of the key events of the war took place in this area.
 For example the defeat of the rebellion, and most of the events described by George Orwell in the city.

 - The 1936 Popular Olympics